-Nutrition experts are often at odds with each other, but they all agree on eating more produce.
+Nutrition experts are often at odds with each other, but they all agree on eating more fruits and vegetables!

-Refined salt is the ordinary table salt available in the supermarket; the refining process removes healthful minerals that remain in unrefined salt.
+Refined salt is the ordinary table salt available in the supermarket.

 Some healthy fats: olive oil, butter, coconut oil, avocados, nuts, flax seed oil.

 Is it OK for your heart to eat healthy fats?
 See the book Fat and Cholesterol Are Good For You!

 Some unhealthy fats: trans fats (partially hydrogenated oils), margarine, commercial salad dressing, refined vegetable oils.

 A superfood has concentrated nutrients, often nutrients that aren't available in other foods!

 Many kinds of foods can be superfoods: exotic fruits, berries, green drinks such as wheatgrass juice, seaweed, herbs, and healthy fats.

 Weston Price documented that the world's healthiest people eat traditional diets.
 Their diets included sueprfoods such as seafood, organ meats, and raw milk products.